 Numerous memos and science studies have been published that address the imaging parameters for optimal performance (sensitivity, PSF).
-We refer interested parties to the ngVLA memo series, and in particular, memos: 16, 30, 35, 41.
+We refer interested parties to the ngVLA memo series, in particular memos 16, 30, 35, and 41.

 - ngvla-core-revC.cfg: This configuration consists of the 94 core antennas from the full 244 antenna array above.
 This configuration is suitable for imaging lower surface brightness regions, and provides a resolution of about 2" at 30 GHz.

 - ngvla-plains-revC.cfg: This configuration is just the 168 antennas (94 core stations + 74 antennas included in the five spiral arm pattern) located on the Plains of San Agustin.
 This configuration is suitable for imaging spatial scales similar to the existing VLA.

 - A technical note on how to run ngVLA simulations, and in particular, how to set realistic noise levels in them.